Museum Architecture: From Darkness into Light

 - The light side of the Museum uses soft rounded edges and natural light to emphasize exhibits that represent the rescue and renewal of Holocaust Survivors.
 The upper level of the building’s light side houses reflective spaces, including the Room of Remembrance and the Hall of Reflection.

 Materials and joinery were left exposed in their natural, undecorated state to represent transparency, a response to the deception employed by those responsible for the Holocaust.
-The two columns at the entrance of the Museum are titled “Jachin” and “Boaz” and are designed to the exact dimensions of the columns of Solomon’s Temple as described in I Kings: 5-9.
+The two columns at the entrance of the Museum are titled “Jachin” and “Boaz” and are designed to the exact dimensions of the columns of Solomon’s Temple as described in II Kings.
 Crowning the Museum’s exterior are six points of light, representing the six million Jews who perished.

 On January 29, 2013, the Illinois Holocaust Museum and Education Center was awarded LEED Gold Certification established by the U.S. Green Building Council and verified by the Green Building Certification Institute (GBCI) for its facility.